shurick81/sp-devops-starter/CI/README.md

 choco install -y vagrant
 choco install -y git
 ```
+if Vagrant requires reboot, do it before proceeding further.

 ## Usage
 Clone the project.
 For example, `git clone https://github.com/shurick81/sp-devops-starter c:\projects\sp-devops-starter`
+Consider changing branch to the one you need at the moment.

 ### Image